morenobryan/openweather-api-wrapper/README.md

 - Support unit switch directly from the interface (in progress)
 - Support searching for coordinates (the backend is ready, but needs frontend implementation)
-- Handle better on the interface some information not being available (like visibility, or humidity)
 - Test the controllers and the interface with capybara